The complete guide

 Recurring routines and documentation completed and provable, with the right procedure available at the moment of care and clear handovers between shifts.

-Standardized processes, safety checks, and tasks assigned and confirmed, so a large, shifting workforce runs the same way across teams.
+Standardised processes, safety checks and tasks assigned and confirmed, so a large, shifting workforce runs the same way across teams.

 How Todolo helps